 Legal & Compliance for Social Media Agreement

-International Considerations of Social Media Agreement
+International Considerations of a Social Media Agreement

 Best Practices for Drafting and Enforcing Agreements

-2. Match the Terms to the Role
+2. Match Terms to the Role

 3. Make Responsibilities Measurable

-4. Add Time Frames and Triggers
+4. Include Time Frames and Triggers

 5. Track Changes and Confirm Updates